epfl-ada/ada-2024-project-thelordsofdata/README.md

 Within this initial analysis, we have two scatterplots which look at how budget influences the percentage of revenue coming from domestic markets and those coming from foreign markets.
 The Pearson coefficient was then determined in order to evaluate the correlation.
 The p-value was found to be very low (< 0.05) showing it to be statistically significant.

 # Proposed Timeline
-The steps that will need to be completed for the third and final milestone (some of which are developments of steps already started for this milestone):
+The steps that will need to be completed for the third and final milestone:

 ### Step 1 - Complete Analysis
 Complete analysis on current data.
 Now we have looked at foreign vs. domestic revenues with respect to genre, time, and budget.
 Our next steps will be to look at population, tropes, and time with larger bins.